Ilya Khrzhanovsky: Complex Installations

 The Institute.
 Complex installations have been an integral part of the project since the Institute functioned during the shooting, creating immersive experiences for visitors and residents.

 Berlin.
 An installation supposed to take place at the planned Berlin premiere of the project in 2018 was cancelled by the city authorities referring to safety and technical issues.
 The concept was to rebuild a part of the Berlin wall to create 'a closed-off mini-state, complete with visa checks for visitors'.
 On this closed territory visitors were to immerse into performances and concerts of artists including Romeo Castellucci, Carsten Höller, Massive Attack and in particular a performance by Marina Abramović and Teodor Currentzis who planned to wash people referring to the procedure in concentration camps where prisoners were taken to gaz cameras, being told that they were going to take shower.
 The event was supposed to end with a ritual destruction of The Wall with each participant to be offered to carry a piece of the wall with them.

 The premiere of the project in Paris also took a form of installation in Théâtre du Châtelet and Théâtre de la Ville that both hosted Serguey Diaghilev's Russian Seasons a century earlier, as well as in Centre Pompidou, that also provided contemporary art works by Soviet and Russian artists from its collection Kollektsia! to be used as a part of an installation in the theatres.
 Round-the-clock screenings of the films were accompanied by performances, concerts, installations and conferences; visitors could also visit a canteen, bars, a Soviet shop and have one-to-one sessions with 'active listeners'.

 Dau.Digital

 Khrzhanovsky claims the movies are just trailers of what he calls the main product Dau.Digital, an interactive online platform presenting all 700 hours of rushes where a user is navigated by the tags and can structure their own narrative.
 This format was also presented to the visitors of the Paris premiere.

+Gallery and museum exhibitions

+In 2025, DAU was included in The Quantum Effect, a group exhibition co-curated by Daniel Birnbaum and Jacqui Davies at the newly opened SMAC San Marco Art Centre in Venice, alongside works by Jeff Koons, Isa Genzken, Marcel Duchamp/Man Ray and others.